 The recent change in one magic circle’s employer value proposition led the firm to reframe the way it supports its senior talent.
 The moral contract between firms and lawyers used to be that only the best talent would be supported to become partner, but that now everyone will be supported to become the professional that they are capable of becoming in a personal way.

 That firm’s concern was to be able to better support senior talent and provide them with new outstanding developmental opportunities.
+Our Approach

 The framework that we designed collaboratively with the firm included the following elements: